 Pasture fed or organic?

 It’s important to remember that organic is not the same as pasture fed.
 Natural food stores often sell organic beef and dairy products that are hormone- and antibiotic- free.
-These products come from animals who were fed organically grown grain, but who typically still spent most of their lives (or in the case of dairy cows perhaps their whole lives) in feedlots.
+These products come from animals who were fed organically grown grain and/or possibly organic silage, but who typically still spent most of their lives in feedlots/Confined Animal Operations.

 Pasture fed meat is: